Jacklu0831/UpSampler/README.md

 # Super-Resolution-GAN

-There was a lot to write about this two stage project + investigation.
+There was a lot to write about this two stage project/investigation.
 You can navigate to specific sections with TOC.

 [table of contents that is soon to be made]